Your Norwich Repository

 You know some of the names of the greatest modern entrepreneurs in history, and studying their lives will without a doubt inspire members of your generation.
 Maybe YOU are the next Bezos or Zuckerberg.
 Maybe your life will be the one to inspire the generation following yours.
 One of the most common traits of successful entrepreneurs is that they never stop learning.
 To start being an entrepreneur, learn what you can from the following article and links.

 Hit the Books… and the Internet… and Conferences…

 One of the things that separate your generation from the generation before it is that you have such a wide variety of vessels through which you can receive your education.
-This means that simply “hitting to books” as your parents may have done is simply not enough.
-Today, you can learn about business and entrepreneurship from textbooks, TED Talks, free and paid online course, online certifications, etc. There are a wide variety of styles of learning, and for each of these styles, there is a corresponding instructional method.
+This means that simply “hitting the books” as your parents may have done is simply not enough.
+Today, you can learn about business and entrepreneurship from textbooks, TED Talks, free and paid online courses, online certifications, etc. There are a wide variety of styles of learning, and for each of these styles, there is a corresponding instructional method.
 Try out a few and decide what is best for you.

 You’re a Future Business Leader in America… and There’s a Club for That

 You’re young.
 You, as a young entrepreneur, think differently than most of your peers.
 While most of your friends spend the majority of their time concerned with parties, sports, or whatever they’re into, you’re concerned with funding, profit margins, and angel investors.
 The Future Business Leaders of America, or FBLA, understands that part of you.
 They provide some profound experiences for future entrepreneurs, such as special programs and national events.
 At these events, you not only learn from successful entrepreneurs who have been doing this for a long time, but you also meet with other like-minded young people who want to break into entrepreneurship as well.

 Skip Ahead in the Education Line by Going Online